 Rockaway Brewing Company

-The beers are brewed mostly in a Long Island City facility, but this summer, the Rockaway Brewing Company opened this taproom in the place it’s named for.
-Coming soon: both a food menu and a smaller onsite brewery, where the company will test out new recipes, serving them up in the bar.
+The beers are brewed in its Long Island City facility, but in 2016 the Rockaway Brewing Company opened this taproom in the place it’s named for.
+It now serves a rotating menu of food, including ramen and a raw bar.
+Still rumored: a smaller onsite brewery, where the company will test out new recipes, serving them up in the bar.
 Rockaway Brewing Co., 415 Beach 72nd Street.

 This corner spot with huge windows houses a kaleidoscopic assortment of vintage and found items…bottles from Dead Horse Bay, designer dresses from decades past, a great selection of blankets, and weird old art.
 Zingara Vintage, 202 Beach 91st Street, at Rockaway Beach Blvd.